 But, even in his weariness, he didn’t display even an ounce of anger.
 He supported the cause of the protests.
 He only lamented that “I am disappointed that the righteous cause that these brave protestors are fighting for has been drowned out by the looters.
 I am disappointed in our leadership as well for not getting ahead of this thing.”

-Here was someone who had actually been negatively impacted from the riots, and he was less upset than half of the people on my Facebook feed, who had no other skin in the game besides their notions about right and wrong.
+Here was someone who had actually been negatively impacted by the riots, and he was less upset than half of the people on my Facebook feed, who had no other skin in the game besides their notions about right and wrong.
 He knew that the damage coming from this unrest was nothing compared to the damage that had been done to cause it.
 Movies like to portray developers and landlords as the evil antagonists in a story.
 They come to town in a caravan of limos, buy up the land and threaten the local way of life.
 I am not going to say that this doesn’t happen, but my experience is that many landlords and developers are like Scott, caring and supportive of the community around their properties.
 There is an old saying in real estate, “people don’t move to buildings, they move to neighborhoods.”
 Smart landlords realize that one of the best investments they can make for their property is actually an investment in the neighborhoods where those properties are located.

 After my conversation with Scott, he wrote a public statement about the protests.
 I was moved by it so I will put a piece of it here as a further example of how Scott, and hopefully others that want to follow in his footsteps, are breaking the mold of the stereotypical corporate overlord.

 In 2007, Beth Jacobson was having the kind of year that loan officers dream about.
 She was top producer for Wells Fargo’s emerging market mortgage unit.
-Her success came from originating mortgages for clients in the poorest areas of downtown Baltimore, just a short thirty minute drive on the interstate from the sleepy suburbs where she grew up.
+Her success came from originating mortgages for clients in the poorest areas of downtown Baltimore, just a short thirty-minute drive on the interstate from the sleepy suburbs where she grew up.
 Business was booming.
 One year she reportedly made around $700,000, the kind of salary that even CEOs of big companies would get scrutinized for.
 Her team was flown around to company retreats and touted to other loan officers as an example of how their hard work and ingenuity would pay off.
 She liked to joke around and say things like “I’ll pay for your kids to go to private school if you give me clients.”

 But, Beth wasn’t able to enjoy the fruits of her success.
 She couldn’t get over her guilt for the way that her and her colleagues qualified people for loans.
 Everyday she felt like she “rode the stagecoach from hell.”
 She had witnessed, first hand, how her employer, Wells Fargo, incentivized her to sell subprime loans to her clients, mostly urban minorities.
 These loans are reserved for high risk borrowers and come with a hefty increase in interest rate—and of course a hefty commission to go with it.